Taxi advertising ideas: 5 tips to promote offline

 A taxi company owner contacted us with a request to help him promote his business and receive more orders through the passenger app.
 He was short of budget and such advertising tool as Google AdWords didn’t suit him.

-On our advice, the taxi company owner created a referral program with 10% discount for new customers and ordered promo stickers with QR code.
+On our advice, the taxi company owner created a referral program with 10% discount for new customers and ordered promo stickers with a generated dynamic QR code.
 Such code leads directly to the page where the passenger app can be downloaded.

 From a marketing perspective, there is an opportunity to reach a massive audience who own and use smartphones.
 QR codes remove a barrier that comes from inputting a URL or having the user search for your app in Google Market and Apple store.
 The customer scans it with his or her smartphone and downloads your app.
 As a result, you attract more customer and receive much more orders without making a lot of effort.